threader/PC-Tuning/docs/pre-install.md

 - Use DISM Apply-Image:

     - Create a new partition by [shrinking a volume](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/shrink-a-basic-volume) & assign it a drive letter.
-Extract the image & run **install.bat**
+Extract the ISO & run **install.bat**